Communities

 • Even aside from the plagiarism issue, we don't want Codidact to just copy content from elsewhere.
 That's why we've largely moved away from importing Stack Exchange content - we need to create our own content, not pull it from elsewhere.
 Using content from elsewhere isn't sustainable for building our own communities, not to mention it wreaks havoc on our SEO.
 Copying content, even *with* the proper attribution, isn't necessarily something we want to encourage.

-#1: Initial revision by user avatar Mithical‭ · 2022-01-28T13:52:28Z (over 2 years ago)
+#1: Initial revision by user avatar Mithical‭ · 2022-01-28T13:52:28Z (almost 3 years ago)

 Plagiarism isn't something that we want to encourage.
 By "fixing" the post and having someone else add the required attribution, it sends the message to the OP that copying content from elsewhere is acceptable, which is absolutely not the message we want to be sending.